Savings & Investment Plan

 Our Savings and Investment Plan is a simple way to make the most of your tomorrow.
 Whether it’s putting something away for a special anniversary, the holiday of a lifetime or perhaps to go towards a child’s future university costs, the Savings and Investment Plan can help you to provide a cash sum for your future.
 After all, you’ve earned it.

 Having a little cash nestled away for the future can give you peace of mind, don’t you think?
 It’s there for those small emergencies, big purchases or just to treat yourself.
 You can’t put a price on that kind of reassurance.

 We’re delighted you’re thinking about taking out our Savings & Investment Plan.
-As a thank you when you take out a plan online, once three monthly contributions have been received, we’ll send you a M&S Gift Card up to £100.
+As a thank you when you take out a plan online by 17th January 2021, and once three monthly contributions have been received, we’ll send you a M&S Gift Card up to £120.

 Why choose a Savings & Investment Plan?